MicrosoftDocs/defender-docs/defender-endpoint/device-control-policies.md

 Custom roles can be created via [CLI](/azure/role-based-access-control/custom-roles-cli) or [PowerShell](/azure/role-based-access-control/custom-roles-powershell)

-> [!WARNING]
+> [!TIP]
-> The out of the box [Storage Blob Data Contributor](/azure/role-based-access-control/built-in-roles) role has permissions to delete file evidence.
-To ensure that the file evidence hasn't been changed, use [Azure Immutable Storage](/azure/storage/blobs/immutable-storage-overview)
+> The out of the box role [Storage Blob Data Contributor](/azure/role-based-access-control/built-in-roles/storage) has delete permissions for the container, which is not required to store device control feature evidence.
+The out of the box role [Storage Blob Data Reader](/azure/role-based-access-control/built-in-roles/storage) lacks the write permission required.
+This is why a custom role is recommended.
+> [!IMPORTANT]
+> To ensure that the integrity of the file evidence use [Azure Immutable Storage](/azure/storage/blobs/immutable-storage-overview)
-1. Assign the users of device control to that role
+1. Assign the users of device control to that *Device Control Evidence Data Provider*

 1. Set the `RemoteStorageFileEvent` to the URL of the Azure Blob Storage container.